arschles/go-progprobs/README.md

 Wait for `{key}` to be available, then acquire a lock on it (and its value).
 Return the value of `{key}` along with a unique lock ID that the caller can use in later calls.
-The response body should be `application/json` in the form
+The response body should be `application/json` in the form:

 ```json
 {